saajan20/REST-API-Testing-Using-Rest-Assured/README.md

 ![](image/rest_assured.png)

-For using JSON Object during test the following dependency needs to be included:
+For using JSON Object during testing the following dependency needs to be included:

 ![](image/jsom.png)